AlexanderGTumanov/hep-th-rag/README.md

 The retrieval model is a Transformer-based encoder that maps token sequences to fixed-size embeddings.
 The model uses a 256-dimensional token representation, four Transformer layers, eight attention heads per layer, and feed-forward blocks of size 640 with a dropout rate of 0.1, and produces a 256-dimensional output embedding.

 The dataset consists of five years of hep-th arXiv submissions from 2021 to 2025, including cross-listed papers, for a total of over 36,000 documents.
-After removing equations, citations, figures, and other LaTeX artifacts, the cleaned corpus is approximately 1.4 GB of text.
-The corpus was divided into about 830,000 chunks, and a custom vocabulary of roughly 48,000 tokens was built from this data.
+After removing equations, citations, figures, and other LaTeX artifacts, the cleaned corpus is approximately 1.6 GB of text.
+The corpus was divided into about 885,000 chunks, and a custom vocabulary of roughly 43,000 tokens was built from this data.

-The model was trained for three epochs.
+The model was trained for three epochs with a context length of 160 tokens.
 The parameters were chosen to yield an approximate training time of 15 hours per epoch on a 32 GB Mac M1 system, which was used for this project.
+After that, the model was trained for an additional half epoch at a context length of 320 tokens, which matches the average chunk length of the constructed corpus and the embedding size used during retrieval.

 ---